-Vocational rehabilitation is a process which impairments or health disabilities to overcome barriers to accessing, maintaining or returning to employment or other useful occupation.
-Vocational rehabilitation can require input from a range of health care professionals and other non-medical disciplines such as disability employment advisers, and techniques can include the following: goal setting and intervention planning, provision of health advice and promotion, in support of returning to work, and case management.
+Vocational rehabilitation is a process to help those with impairments or health disabilities overcome barriers to accessing, maintaining or returning to employment or other useful occupation.
+Vocational rehabilitation can require input from a range of health care professionals and other non-medical disciplines such as disability employment advisers.

 What is considered vocational rehabilitation?

-Some services are designed to help you overcome or lessen your disability, while others can directly help you prepare for a career.
+Some services are designed to help you overcome or lessen your disability, while others are meant to help you prepare for a career.
 The services include:

-Counseling: Vocational counseling will help you to better understand your potential, to rely on your abilities, to set realistic vocational goals, to change them when necessary, to develop successful work habits, and to work again.
+Counseling: Vocational counseling to help you better understand your potential, rely on your abilities, set realistic vocational goals, change goals when necessary, develop successful work habits and work again.

-Restoration Services: Medical services and equipment such as physical and occupational therapy, wheelchairs, and automobile hand controls can be provided to enable you to pursue and achieve employment.
+Restoration Services: Medical services and equipment including physical and occupational therapy, wheelchairs and automobile hand controls can be provided to enable you to obtain employment.

 What if I’m still injured and I have to undergo vocational rehabilitation?

-You might also be sent to a vocational counselor for a “transferable skills analysis.”
-You may find that your wage loss benefits have been cut based upon a job that does not actually exist.
-This is not vocational rehabilitation and you should call an experienced workers’ compensation lawyer immediately if this happens.
+You may also be sent to a vocational counselor for a “transferable skills analysis” and find that your wage-loss benefits have been cut based upon a job that does not actually exist.
+This is not vocational rehabilitation, and you should call an experienced workers’ compensation lawyer immediately if this happens.

-If you receive a request to meet with a vocational counselor, contact Pond Lehocky Stern Giordano immediately to determine what your rights and obligations are as they relate to this process.
+If you receive a request to meet with a vocational counselor, contact Pond Lehocky Stern Giordano immediately to determine your rights and obligations.

 Ready to Get Help?